carvel-dev/carvel/site/content/blog/cue-and-carvel.md

 Now that we have a way to define various types, naturally we would want to reuse them in multiple places.
 Core Kubernetes APIs are defined within [https://github.com/kubernetes/api](https://github.com/kubernetes/api) as Go files.
 Since we are working with them from CUE we need a way to import all of these Go types as CUE definitions.
 The process could probably be simplified but this at least how I got what I needed:

-- within your configuration directory, `go mod init corp.com/api-example`
+- Within your configuration directory, `go mod init corp.com/api-example`

-- add `tools.go` that depends on Kubernetes APIs and run `go mod tidy` (at this point you pulled Go version of Kubernetes APIs)
+- Add `tools.go` that depends on Kubernetes APIs and run `go mod tidy` (at this point you pulled Go version of Kubernetes APIs)

     ```go
     package main